MicrosoftDocs/dynamics-365-fraud-protection/content/fraud-analysis-report.md

 - **Fraud volume** – This value represents the total volume of transaction labeled as fraud in the fraud type filter.

-- **Fraud rate** – This shows the percentage of transactions labeled as fraud in the fraud type filter, among total transactions labeled as fraud or non-fraud.
+- **Fraud rate** – This chart shows the percentage of transactions labeled as fraud in the fraud type filter, among total transactions labeled as fraud or non-fraud.

 ## Fraud detail charts